cjimti/mk/_posts/2018-07-18-post-json-elasticsearch-kubernetes.md

 ## Overview

-In the process below I demonstrate a store and forward setup I use for asynchronous data gathering.
+In the process below I demonstrate a store and forward setup used for asynchronous data gathering.
 The clients need to send data, and I need assurance that data makes it to its destination.
 I don't need the clients waiting for confirmation.

 ![](/images/content/txn2/rxtx-rtbeat.png)